Marjorie Morningstar (novel)

-Marjorie Morningstar is a 1955 novel by Herman Wouk, about a woman who wants to become an actress.
+Marjorie Morningstar is a 1955 novel by Herman Wouk about a woman who wants to become an actress.
 Marjorie Morningstar has been called "the first Jewish novel that was popular and successful, not merely to a Jewish audience but to a general one".
-In 1958, the book was the basis for a Hollywood feature movie starring Natalie Wood, also titled Marjorie Morningstar.
+In 1958, the book was the basis for a Hollywood movie starring Natalie Wood, also titled Marjorie Morningstar.

 Plot

-Marjorie Morgenstern, born 1916, is a New York Jewish girl in the 1930s.
-She is bright, beautiful, and popular, with many admirers.
+Marjorie Morgenstern, born 1916, is a Jewish girl in New York City in the 1930s.
+She is bright, beautiful, and popular.
 Her father is a prosperous businessman who has recently moved his family from a poorer, ethnically Jewish neighborhood in the Bronx to Manhattan's Upper West Side.
 Her mother hopes that the change of neighborhood will help Marjorie marry a man with a brighter future.

-Marjorie aspires to become an actress, using "Marjorie Morningstar" as a stage name. ("Morningstar" is the word-to-word translation of "Morgenstern" from the original German.)
-She begins with her school's (Hunter College) production of The Mikado, and lands the title role.
-As a result, she meets Marsha Zelenko, who will become her best friend (for a while).
-Marsha encourages Marjorie in her quest, and helps her get a job as a drama counselor at the summer camp where Marsha teaches arts and crafts.
+Marjorie aspires to become an actress, using Marjorie Morningstar as a stage name.
+(Morningstar is the word-for-word translation of "Morgenstern" from the original German.)
+She begins with her school's (Hunter College) production of The Mikado and lands the title role.
+As a result, she meets Marsha Zelenko, who becomes her best friend (for a while).
+Marsha encourages Marjorie in her quest and helps her get a job as a drama counselor at the summer camp where Marsha teaches arts and crafts.
 That summer, Marsha persuades Marjorie to accompany her on an excursion to South Wind, an exclusive resort with a staff of professional entertainers.
 There Marjorie meets Noel Airman, an older man who has won some fame as a composer, as well as Wally Wronken, a younger man who hopes to become a playwright.

 Marjorie idolizes Noel, who can sing, dance, compose, and speak several languages.
 They begin a relationship that determines the next four years of her life.
-He tells her that he has no interest in marrying, or fitting in with the middle-class life that he tells her she will ultimately want.
-Having changed his birth name from Saul to Noel to escape his Jewish origins, he mocks her Jewish observances (such as her unwillingness to eat bacon), and taunts her for her 'Mosaic' unwillingness to engage in premarital sex.
-Noel tells Marjorie that she is a "Shirley": a typical, well-brought-up New York Jewish girl who will ultimately want a stable husband and family, while he is embarking on an artistic career.
+He tells her that he has no interest in marrying or fitting in with the middle-class life that he tells her she will want.
+Having changed his birth name from Saul to Noel to escape his Jewish origins, he mocks her Jewish observances (such as her unwillingness to eat bacon) and taunts her for her 'Mosaic' unwillingness to engage in premarital sex.
+Noel tells Marjorie that she is a "Shirley": a typical, well-brought-up New York Jewish girl who will want a stable husband and family while he is embarking on an artistic career.